 The envenomation symptoms include mild local pain or Numbness around bite site, excessive salivation, loss of consciousness, convulsions, drowsiness, eyelid drooping, limb paralysis.

 Deaths occur anywhere from 1 hour in very severe cases up to 10 hours or more, the bite victims usually die from respiratory failure, due to paralysis caused by the venom.
 Local tissue necrosis may also occur.

 Diet / Feeding

-This cobra is a feeding generalist, because it feeds on a wide variety of prey that include other snakes, rodents, lizards, birds, and also carrion.
+This cobra is a feeding generalist because it feeds on a wide variety of prey that includes other snakes such as the puff adder (see video), rodents, lizards, birds, and also carrion.

 The species is also known for raiding Sociable Weaver (Philetairus socius) nests.
 The Cape cobra can be cannibalistic and sometimes eats the juvenile of its own kind.

 This snake species is oviparous.
 The mating season occurs during the months of September and October, in this period the snakes may become more aggressive than usual.
 The gestation period run for approximately 40 days and the incubation period about 65 to 70 days.

 The female lays between 8 and 20 eggs in midsummer from December to January, in some warm and wet location like a hole or an abandoned termite mound.
 The hatchlings measure between 13 and 16 inches (34 to 40 cm) in length and are completely independent from birth.

 Conservation / Threats

 Their conservation status is listed as "Least Concern" but further studies are needed to better understand the cape cobra status in the wild.